 Scores are reported within a range of 100 to 300.
 A score of 240 is passing.
-These scores are not your raw score.
+This score is not your raw score.
 Your raw score is converted to the scaled score so that everyone is kept on the same playing field.
 One very important detail is that wrong answers do not count against you.
 So when you are taking the test, don’t be afraid to make educated guesses on questions you are unsure about.

 How long does it take to get ILTS scores?

 Once you finish the exam at the testing site, you will get your preliminary scores.
-These preliminary scores will only include multiple-choice questions and won’t include any constructed-response questions.
 Official scores are released two to six weeks after the exam is taken.
 To find out when you will receive your scores, check out the testing website.

 What score do you need to pass the ILTS test?

 Most ILTS exams need a scaled score of 240 out of 300 to pass.
 Check your individual exam requirements here.
 You don’t have to get 80% of the questions correct, though!
 Each question is assigned a point value and some questions are field questions that do not count toward the final score.

 How long do you have to wait before you can retake an ILTS exam?